alcntrkyle/Pomodoro-Method-Tasklist/README.md

 - Choose an emulator or a connected device to run the app.

 **6. Open the App:**
 - Once the app is installed and running, open it on the emulator or device.

+## Authors

+- Alcantara, Kyla Marie D.
+- Cruz, Sharmine M.
+- Gatchalian, Aaronn Daphne M.
+- Hernandez, Trisha Mae SG.